Hawxy/Fga.Net/README.md

 If you need to manually perform checks, inject the `IFgaAuthorizationClient` as required.

-An additional pre-made attribute that allows all tuple values to be hardcoded strings ships with the package (`StringComputedAuthorizationAttribute`).
+An additional pre-made attribute that allows all tuple values to be hardcoded strings ships with the package (`StringTupleCheckAttribute`).
 This attrbute is useful for testing and debug purposes, but should not be used in a real application.

 ## Worker Service / Generic Host setup
 Full docs coming soon.